Teacher of the Year

 HOW THE CONTEST WORKS Based on the nominees submitted, VFW's local chapters - called Posts - will recognize one outstanding teacher in grades K-5, 6-8 and 9-12.
 Posts then submit their winning names to their District-level judging.
 From there, the selected winners are forwarded to the Department-level (state-level).
 Once they are judged on a state level, the winners are passed along to VFW National Headquarters for consideration in the national awards contest.

-Department of Arizona Teacher of the Year Chair ~ Darrel Moore Post 9632
+Department of Arizona Teacher of the Year Chair ~ Bobby Jones Post 40

 Smart/Maher Citizenship Education Teacher Award

 *October 31, 2020, Teacher Nominations to the Post

 January 15, District participation reports due to Department Chairman